Saudi Aramco books European naphtha for Asia after attacks

 SINGAPORE (Reuters) - Saudi Aramco has booked at least 120,000 tonnes of naphtha for September loading from Europe in a rare move as it seeks to plug a supply gap following attacks on its oil facilities on Saturday, industry sources said.

-Data from Refinitiv Oil Research shows that Aramco chartered vessel British Resolution to lift 80,000 tonnes of naphtha from Tuapse, Russia, on Sept.
-17 followed by the STI Exceed to lift 60,000 tonnes from Eleusis, Greece, on Sept.
+Data from Refinitiv Oil Research shows Aramco chartered the vessel British Resolution to transport 80,000 tonnes of naphtha from Tuapse, Russia, on Sept.
+17 followed by the STI Exceed to take 60,000 tonnes from Eleusis, Greece, on Sept.
 24.

-These are the first European cargoes sent by Aramco to Asia since February, the data showed, adding they were expected to hit Asian shores between Nov.
-1 and Nov.
+These are the first European cargoes sent by Aramco to Asia since February, the data showed, as sources added they were expected to hit Asian shores from Nov.
+1 to Nov.
 3.

 “It is not normal for them to buy European cargoes.
 But they are short of A310,” said a trader, who added that some of the cargoes are to be supplied to South Korea.